Transmission/Communication Medium or Channel:

 • Maintenance cost is also high.

-• Working mechanism is comparatively complex.
+• The working mechanism is comparatively complex.

-• Unidirectional – Propagation of light is unidirectional and we need two fibers for bidirectional communication.
+• Unidirectional – Propagation of light is unidirectional, and we need two fibers for bidirectional communication.

 Use:

-• They are being increasingly used as telecommunication carriers for long distance digital trunk lines.
+• They are being increasingly used as telecommunication carriers for long-distance digital trunk lines.

 [B] Unguided Transmission Medium: